 College Planning: Considerations for High-Net-Worth Parents

-But are there other good options for defraying college expenses?
-Should high-net-worth parents be looking beyond the 529 plan in their search for college funding?
+But aside from 529 plans, are there other good options for defraying college expenses?
+Should high-net-worth parents be looking elsewhere in their search for college funding?
 Following are a couple of suggestions that can also offer financial help for higher education costs.

 Don’t forget about merit-based scholarships.
 Because these are not predicated on financial need, but rather on the student’s scholastic and other achievements, they can become a major source of financial assistance.
 Often, however, high-net-worth parents don’t fill out the required Free Application for Federal Student Aid (FAFSA) form, assuming that their financial resources will disqualify them for financial aid.
 The problem is that the FAFSA, or its counterpart, the College Scholarship Service (CSS) form, is required in order to be considered for most merit-based scholarships.
 So, parents, fill these forms out, by all means.

 Many parents utilize the Uniform Transfers to Minors (UTMA) account to accumulate funds for college.
 These should be used with caution, however, since the assets in such plans, which are registered in the student’s name, can limit the student’s access to other types of financial aid that might otherwise be available.
 Sometimes, it is a good idea to “spend down” these accounts for uses like summer camps, prep school tuition, or even braces, and re-allocate the funds you would have used for such expenses to a 529 plan.